 Powerful Employee v/s Powerful Person

 So what goes wrong?
 Well sometimes being a powerful employee and being a powerful person who seeks all their basic needs to be met – and then some enrichment on top – are two different things.
 And this is where by introducing holistic practices into your lifestyle and work you start to create some real change.
 Why?
-Because you will no longer be willing to both sacrifice your own health at work to the same degree, nor, if you are in the position to make changes at work will you be willing to turn a blind eye to being able to help yourself and those around you.
-(The mechanisms of this are because the holistic practices actually make you more whole – they literally pull you back into your senses by making you more bodily aware and thus increase your connection to your own feelings and thus natural empathy for others too)
+Because once you start working with these practices you will no longer be willing to both sacrifice your own health at work to the same degree, nor, if you are in the position to make changes at work will you be willing to turn a blind eye to being able to help yourself and those around you.

 And these two roles of powerful employee or powerful person needn’t be exclusive polarities.
 It’s not about being a power hungry one dimensional iron clad boss or being a hippy, it’s about being a human being and bringing that to your work, so your work becomes an extension of your humanity rather than some compartmentalised part of your life which just creates strain.